ryangomberg/ryangomberg/README.md

 Welcome to my webpage!
 I recently graduated with a Bachelors Degree in Applied and Computational Mathematics at UC Irvine.
 Refer to the above links for my resume and work/projects!

-My current interests are in Data Science/Machine Learning and Finance!
+My current interests are in Data Science/Machine Learning combined with Actuarial Sciences!
 With a strong foundation in applied mathematics and hands-on experience in machine learning (through academic projects), I bring both analytical rigor and practical coding ability to team-based projects.
 I am eager to leverage academic experience and contribute to impactful work in a professional environment.

 Whenever I have free time, I enjoy swimming, video games, watching shows/movies, and taking walks on the beach! :)